Fueling the Fire

 Sawdust: also a starter

-According to the press release, none of these added ingredients will cause you any harm, but I would advise you do your own homework to determine if these "additives" are right for you.
+According to the press release, none of these added ingredients will harm you, but I would advise you to do your homework to determine if these "additives" suit you.

 Cost

 Lump charcoal is pricier than briquette charcoal—nearly twice the cost—but people tend to splurge on lump pieces because they are more efficient at producing heat.
-Again, how hot you want the grill depends on what you’re cooking.
+But, again, how hot you want the grill depends on what you’re cooking.

 So, there you have it.
-Personally, I'm going to relook at charcoal briquettes and see if there is any "funky" taste associated with them but if you really want to get your temps up on the grill, you may as well spend a few more bucks to get the lump variety.
+I will relook at charcoal briquettes and see if any "funky" taste is associated with them, but if you want to get your temps up on the grill, you may as well spend a few more bucks to get the lump variety.

-That being said, you still want to check the ingredients list on any charcoal briquesttes that you purchase to make sure there are no nasty additives.
+You should still check the ingredients list on any charcoal briquettes you purchase to ensure they do not contain nasty additives.

 Need More Wood Flavor

-I recently read in the New York Times that it’s worth it to buy oak, cherry, or hickory flavored Hardwood chunks separately to get a nice wood smoked flavor.
-You can combine these chunks to either briquette or lump charcoal to add a more authentic smoky flavor to both.
+I recently read in the New York Times that it’s worth buying oak, cherry, or hickory-flavored hardwood chunks separately for a nice wood-smoked flavor.
+Then, you can combine these chunks to either briquette or lump charcoal to add a more authentic smoky flavor to both.

 Charcoal Briquette Machine